How Home Insurance Costs Are Affecting Home Values and Resale in 2026

 Does home insurance affect resale value?

-Yes — significantly.
-Research shows that rising insurance premiums have caused an 11% relative decline in home values in high-risk zip codes, with losses averaging over $40,000 per property in the most affected areas.
-When insurance is prohibitively expensive, it reduces buyer demand, shrinks the qualifying buyer pool (since financing becomes harder), and puts direct downward pressure on what buyers are willing to pay.
+Yes, significantly.
+Research from Matic shows that rising premiums have reduced home values by roughly $20,500 in the top 25% of homes most exposed to hurricanes and wildfires, and by $43,900 in the top 10%.
+When insurance is prohibitively expensive, it reduces buyer demand, shrinks the qualifying buyer pool, and puts direct downward pressure on what buyers are willing to pay.
 Areas with active insurer withdrawals tend to see the steepest price suppression.

 Can a buyer lose mortgage approval because of high insurance costs?

 Absolutely.
-Lenders include homeowners insurance in the PITI (Principal, Interest, Taxes, Insurance) calculation used to determine your debt-to-income ratio.
-If insurance costs push your total monthly housing expense too high — typically above 43-45% of gross income — you may no longer qualify for the loan.
-In high-risk states like Florida, where premiums average over $10,000/year, this is a real and increasingly common obstacle.
-Buyers should always get an insurance quote before finalizing mortgage pre-approval.
+Lenders include homeowners insurance in the PITI calculation used to determine your debt-to-income ratio, and the Consumer Federation of America found premiums surged 24% between 2021 and 2024 alone.
+If insurance costs push your total monthly housing expense too high (typically above 43-45% of gross income), you may no longer qualify for the loan.
+Buyers should always get an insurance quote before finalizing mortgage pre-approval, especially in Oklahoma, Nebraska, or Florida where averages exceed $4,900 annually.

 Are sellers required to disclose home insurance problems to buyers?

 It depends on your state, but the trend is toward more disclosure, not less.
-Most states require disclosure of known material defects that could affect insurability — including flood history, fire damage, or prior denied claims.
-New York now mandates flood risk disclosure, California requires fire hazard and home hardening disclosures in high-risk zones, and DC requires full property condition disclosure that cannot be waived.
-Sellers who fail to disclose known insurance issues risk legal liability after closing.
+Florida now requires a Flood Disclosure form at or before contract execution and, since October 2025, has expanded that to include all flooding damage during the seller's ownership.
+Most other states require disclosure of known material defects that could affect insurability, including flood history, fire damage, or prior denied claims.
+Sellers who fail to disclose known insurance issues risk legal liability, damages, or rescission after closing.

 What should buyers in high-insurance-cost areas do before purchasing?

-Buyers should shop for insurance quotes before making an offer — not after.
+Buyers should shop for insurance quotes before making an offer, not after.
 This gives you actual cost data to fold into your affordability calculation and DTI assessment.
 Check whether the home has had prior claims using a CLUE report, ask the seller to disclose their current policy details, and factor in the worst-case scenario if insurance costs rise further.
-In states with active insurer withdrawals, ask about FAIR plan availability as a fallback option.
 Learn more about home insurance rates by state to benchmark what you should expect to pay.

 Yes, but it becomes much harder to sell to financed buyers.
 Lenders require proof of insurance before closing, so if a home can't be insured through a standard carrier, buyers need to explore surplus lines insurers, state FAIR plans, or pay all cash.
-FAIR plans — the insurer of last resort in states like California and Florida — typically offer lower coverage limits at higher prices.
-Homes in truly uninsurable areas may only attract all-cash buyers willing to self-insure, which dramatically shrinks demand and depresses sale prices.
-Explore your options in our California home insurance crisis guide and our overview of FAIR plan alternatives.
+California's FAIR Plan alone has grown to 684,388 policies as of March 2026, showing how many properties now rely on the insurer of last resort.
+Explore your options in our guide on FAIR plan alternatives and going without coverage.

 Compare Home Insurance Plans in Ohio